mirah/pindah/README.md

 directory.

     $ rake -T

-    rake clean      # Removes output files created by other targets. rake compile    # Compiles project's .mirah files into .class files rake debug      # Builds the application and signs it with a debug key. rake install    # Installs/reinstalls the debug package onto a running     ... rake javac      # Compiles R.java and other gen/ files. rake logcat     # Tail logs from a device or a device or emulator rake release    # Builds the application.
+    rake clean             # Removes output files created by other targets. rake compile           # Run compile
-    rake spec       # Print the project spec rake uninstall  # Uninstalls the application from a running emulator or dev...
+    rake debug             # Builds the application and signs it with a debug key. rake install           # Installs the newly build package. rake installd          # Installs (only) the debug package. rake installi          # Installs (only) the instrumented package. rake installr          # Installs (only) the release package. rake installt          # Installs (only) the test and tested packages. rake instrument        # Builds an instrumented packaged. rake javac             # Compiles R.java and other gen/ files. rake logcat            # Tail logs from a device or a device or emulator rake release           # Builds the application in release mode. rake release_unsigned  # Builds the application in release mode. rake spec              # Print the project spec rake test              # Runs tests from the package defined in test.package property rake uninstall         # Uninstalls the application from a running emulator or device.

     $ rake debug